What is Venous Reflux Study?

 How do I prepare for the study?

-- No specific preparation is required.
-You may follow your daily eating habits before and after the study.
+- You may follow your daily eating habits before and after the study.

 - Clothing will need to be removed over the area being examined.
 You may consider wearing shorts for the study, if not a gown will be provided.

 What happens during the study?

 - You will lie on a table while a trained ultrasound technician applies a clear jelly over the desired area.
 A probe is used to glide over this jelly which helps in transmission of sound waves through the skin.